nwg/racket-wiki/SoC-Ideas-2012.md

 * Requirements: Familiarity with shell scripting.
 Functional programming experience.
 * Possible mentors: Eli Barzilay
 * Other: See [scsh](http://www.scsh.net/) for inspiration.
 The goal is not full compatibility with scsh, but the ideas may be importable.

 ---

-### Game development support for Racket/Bindings to SDL. ###
-* Summary: Build libraries for game development on Racket.
-One possible first step is to build SDL bindings.
-* Benefits: Fills a niche that people have requested for Racket development.
-Connects with the HtDP2e curriculum.
-* Requirements: Familiarity with game development.
-Functional programming experience a plus.
-* Possible mentors:
-* Other:

----